- I hope to promote workshops to highlight the detrimental effect of drugs on youths

 Bullying is an issue that should not be tolerated, and it should be assured from a young age that people of all backgrounds must be accepted- no matter colour of skin, religion, gender, sexuality and more.
 Bullying can be dealt with by assemblies delivered by students and teachers in schools about different ethnicities, performances/ presentations from different countries (music and dance) and food from different cultures every month.

-Make Your Mark 2022 was an opportunity for 11-18-year olds across the UK to have their say and begin their democratic journey by voting on the issues they want to change.
+Make Your Mark is an opportunity for 11-18-year olds across the UK to have their say and begin their democratic journey by voting on the issues they want to change.
 Nationally, Health and Wellbeing was the biggest issue for young people, although in Redbridge our top issue was Education and Learning followed by Jobs, Homes and Opportunities.
-These will therefore be the issues that we will focus on in the next year.
+These will therefore be the issues that we will focus on in the future.

 5, 433 young people took part in 2022 Make Your Mark consultation in Redbridge, which is the 3rd highest in London.
 Thank you to all the schools and young people that took part.